A Sales Order can be created in Method:CRM using the Sales Order App. This article will explain the different parts of the Sales Order screen.

 - Create Invoice: Generate an Invoice from this sales order (please see Convert sales order to invoice.)

 - Print: This will bring up a pdf document of the sales order for printing.
-Your pop-ups must be enabled for Method, else the document will be blocked and nothing will happen when you click this button.
+Your pop-ups must be enabled for Method:CRM, else the document will be blocked and nothing will happen when you click this button.
 The pdf is created using a template chosen within your app preferences.
+The PDF link created will expire within 5 to 10 minutes.
+You should not reference the link in any permanent document.

 - Email: Email the customer a link to their portal where they will be able to view the sales order online.
 A preview of the email will be visible before sending it out.